Below is a range of funding streams which can be used towards cultural activities in the borough.

 The 2020 Culture Fund

-The 2020 Culture Fund is a grant scheme of £500,000 to support local people, organisations and groups in Brent to lead their own cultural activities as part of our year as London Borough of Culture 2020.
+The 2020 Culture Fund is a £500,000 grant scheme supporting local people, organisations and groups in Brent to lead their own cultural activities as part of London Borough of Culture 2020.
+You don’t have to live or work in Brent to apply, but you need to be working in partnership with local artists, community groups or organisations.
+Individuals can apply for grants up to £3,000 and organisations can apply for grants up to £10,000.

 Neighbourhood Community Infrastructure Levy – NCIL